alfred82santa/whalesong/README.rst

 It tries to own WhatsappWeb session, it means that it will restore session if you open a new session in other browser.

-On the other hand, if no session is not started, it will renew QR automatically when it expires.
+On the other hand, if session is not started, it will renew QR automatically when it expires.
 It will save QR image each time it changes.

 .. code-block:: bash